Lunars/tesla/retrofit/subzero/heated-wheel.md

 ![](https://i.imgur.com/oG38xw6.png)

-* $40 - 2498689 - Steering airbag wiring harness, with 5 pins in brown connector (blue and brown for heated wheel, typically)
+* $40 - 2498689 - Steering airbag wiring harness, with 5 pins in brown connector (blue and brown for heated wheel, typically).
+You need the white connector going into right voice switch, it has more pins than a non-heated switch connector.
+You also need the two black connectors that go into the ecu.
+You do not need the yellow connector (airbag)

 ![](https://i.imgur.com/KF0iur4.jpg)